Albert Goldman: The Lives of John Lennon

 Concerning Goldman's account of Lennon's consumption of LSD, Lucy Sante, in The New York Review of Books, said: "Goldman's background research was either slovenly or nonexistent."

-Peter Doggett writes in You Never Give Me Your Money: The Battle for the Soul of the Beatles that Goldman's book possessed many faults, but still managed to capture significant elements of Lennon's life.
+Peter Doggett writes in You Never Give Me Your Money: The Battle for the Soul of the Beatles that Goldman's book had many faults, but still managed to capture significant elements of Lennon's life.

-Second book on Presley

-In 1990, Goldman published a second book, entitled Elvis: The Last 24 Hours, on the circumstances and events of Presley's death, arguing that the singer had committed suicide.
-The book drew some attention for its sensational thesis but was largely ignored.

-Last project in his career and death
+Unfinished Jim Morrison biography

 Goldman died of a heart attack on March 28, 1994, while flying from Miami to London.
 He left unfinished a biography of Doors singer Jim Morrison.

 Three years before his death, Penthouse published a long excerpt from his work-in-progress on Morrison.
 The excerpt focused on documents that Goldman claimed to have obtained from the Paris Police Prefecture regarding the minor police investigation that had been conducted in response to Morrison's wife Pamela Courson's notification that he had died suddenly at the apartment they were renting.
 According to Goldman, Courson provided a detailed account of the activities she and Morrison had done together throughout the day and night of Friday, July 2, 1971.
 They included setting up a movie projector and screening their Super 8 film home movies that they had made during a recent trip to Spain.

 According to Goldman, Courson seemingly gave police the whole truth about the early-morning hours of Saturday, except that she carefully refrained from admitting that either of them had used narcotics.
 According to Goldman, she even admitted that Morrison had vomited blood extensively and she grabbed a series of pots from their kitchen to catch all of it, and police believed her claim that this had happened in the middle of the night without the deceased, age 27, being under the influence of narcotics or alcohol.

 Goldman's biography of Morrison was never published, nor did a publication other than Penthouse refer to the alleged contents of Paris Police Prefecture documents related to Morrison and Courson.
 In an obituary in the Los Angeles Daily News, Phil Rosenthal said of Goldman's last project, "At the time of his death, he was picking over Jim Morrison's bones for yet another book."